DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPagination/3 Methods/getPageCount().md

 ---
 ---
 ##### shortDescription
-Gets the number of all pages.
+Gets the number of pages.

 ##### return: Number
-Number of all pages.
+The number of pages.

 ---
 <!-- Description goes here -->